zhangz22/DeadlineCountdown/README.md

 ![Image of CustomizeTheme](docs/customize_theme_preview.png)

 ## Stay home
-Due to COVID-19 situation, campus are now rely more on online servers - homeworks, quizzes, exams...
+Due to COVID-19 situation, campus are now relying more on online servers - homeworks, quizzes, exams...
 We've checked our program and made sure all current features are functioning well.
 Hope our program can help with the experience of online courses.
 Stay home and stay safe.